Advertisement

 Retailers pushed for the change in a bid to reduce the risk of coronavirus transmission and the limit looks to remain in place for the foreseeable future.

-According to the PSA, the card is here to stay, even when and if life returns to normal after the pandemic.
+According to the PSA, the card is here to stay, even when and with life returning to normal post-pandemic.

 Harald Flatscher, Managing Director of PSA, said “the steady upward trend also shows how much the use of the card has become part of people's everyday lives.”

-Security issues around card payment remain a major concern in Austria - and this is unlikely to change significantly as a result of the pandemic.
+Security issues around card payment remain a major concern in Austria - and this is unlikely to change significantly over time as a result of the pandemic.

 Writing in Austria’s Der Standard, Muzayen Al-Youssef outlined the concerns of many Austrians when pointing to the traceability of card.